15 New Year’s Resolutions That Are Impossible to Stick To

 To be more outgoing or extroverted

-We'd all love to be the life of the party, but the reality is that our personalities are unique—and that's fine!
-"Instead of resolving to be more outgoing, resolve to become more aware of your own strengths and values as well as the types of people and activities you are drawn to," says LaCosta.
-In this way you may slowly find yourself becoming more active around others when you're comfortable.
-Here are 10 resolutions you can make any time of year.
+We’d all love to be the life of the party, but the reality is that our personalities are unique—and that’s fine!
+“Instead of resolving to be more outgoing, resolve to become more aware of your own strengths and values as well as the types of people and activities you are drawn to,” says LaCosta.
+In this way you may slowly find yourself becoming more active around others when you’re comfortable.

 To manage stress better